A Smoothed GMM for Dynamic Quantile Preferences Estimation: Application

 where wealth tomorrow is equal to the net wealth today (from subtracting current consumption) times the return of the portfolio.

-The general dynamic model in \cref{eq:FE} can be specialize to a problem to choose a sequence with both consumption and portfolio weights, $\left(c_{t},\omega_t\right)_{t\geq0}$, to maximize the following recursive equation:
+The general dynamic model in \cref{eq:FE} can be specialized to a problem to choose a sequence with both consumption and portfolio weights, $\left(c_{t},\omega_t\right)_{t\geq0}$, to maximize the following recursive equation:

 where $U(c_{t})$ is the instantaneous utility function, $\delta \in (0,1)$ is the discount factor, and $\Q[\cdot]$ is the conditional quantile function for a given risk attitude $\tau$.
-In this model, the quantile $\tau$ captures the risk attitude.
+In this model, the quantile $\tau$ captures the risk attitude (see Appendix \ref{app:preferences} for further discussion on risk attitude).
 In the quantile model in equation \eqref{eq:def_V} the DM considering how much to invest in risky assets chooses the policy ensuring the highest $\tau$-quantile.
 This justifies the assertion that quantile-maximizers are concerned with downside risk (possibility of losses below some critical level).

 We focus on a common isoelastic type of utility function, which is defined by: